-Aberdeen and Northeast Scotland Off the Beaten Path
+Aberdeen Golf Off the Beaten Path

 If you’re counting down to an Expedition to Northeast Scotland and the golf courses near Aberdeen, more than likely your itinerary includes the likes of Royal Aberdeen and Cruden Bay Golf Club.
 And rightfully so.